Bok Telescope

 The Bok Telescope (also known as the 90-inch) is the largest telescope operated solely by Steward Observatory.
-It finds much use from astronomers from University of Arizona, Arizona State University, and Northern Arizona University, with instruments capable of both imaging and spectroscopy.
+It finds much use from astronomers from the University of Arizona, Arizona State University, and Northern Arizona University, with instruments capable of both imaging and spectroscopy.
 The telescope operates year-round, except during the August summer-shutdown when maintenance is performed while the weather is poor (Arizona's monsoon season lasts from roughly July through August).